howardyoo/o11y-demo/README.md

 - 95% Java apps

-- Only tier that can access data we store
+- One of 2 tiers that can access data we store

 - Critical